Viktor Dankl von Krasnik: Resignation, later career, and retirement

+Interwar

 In 1925 Dankl would assume the chancellorship of the Maria Theresa Order.
 This time he would be replacing a position held by Conrad, who left the vacancy upon his death that year.
 For the next six years he would be in charge of decorating Austro-Hungarian soldiers from World War I. He undertook this task with much enthusiasm, becoming an outspoken apologist of not only his fellow veterans but of Austria-Hungary in general.
 He even went so far as to advocate the return of the monarchy, putting himself at odds with the growing support of Austrian Nazi groups for Hitler and Germany.
-He was a firm opponent of the Anschluss, favoring an Imperial Austria under Habsburg to a Nazi German Reich under Hitler until the end.
-He refused totalitarianism, fascism, antisemitism and the Second World War.
-By the time of his death he was seen as a stark anachronism, out of step with the new era of the Greater German Reich.
+He was a firm opponent of the Anschluß, favoring an Imperial Austria under Habsburg to a Nazi German Reich under Hitler until the end.
+He refused totalitarianism, fascism, antisemitism and World War II.
+By the time of his death he was seen as a stark anachronism, out of step with the new era of the Greater Germanic Reich.

+Death and burial

-On January 8, 1941, Viktor Dankl died at the age of eighty-six.
+On 8 January 1941 Viktor Dankl died at the age of eighty-six.
 His wife had died a mere three days earlier.
 He was buried in the churchyard of Wilten Basilica in Innsbruck and his grave can still be visited.
 Due to his well-known anti-Nazi stance, the Wehrmacht was ordered not to honor Dankl with any sort of military ceremony.

 Honors and decorations

 Throughout his mostly distinguished career, Dankl was the recipient of a large amount of military and non-military awards.
 Despite his reputation as being somewhat short tempered, he was noted as one of Austria-Hungary's finer generals of World War I by Conrad.

-On August 17, 1917 Dankl was decorated with the Commander's Cross of the Military Maria Theresa Order in recognition of his services during the battle of Kraśnik.
+On 17 August 1917 Dankl was decorated with the Commander's Cross of the Military Maria Theresa Order in recognition of his services during the battle of Kraśnik.
 In accordance with the statutes of this order, Dankl became a baron in his country's nobility and was since styled "Freiherr von Dankl".
 In 1918, Emperor Charles I further advanced him to the degree of count and granted him the territorial title of "Kraśnik", after which he was styled "Graf Dankl von Krasnik".
 This makes Dankl a rare example of a person in Austria who was born a commoner but rose to the title of count.
 In 1925, he was appointed as Chancellor of the Military Order of Maria Theresa as a successor to Conrad.

 His military awards include: the Commander's Cross of the Military Maria Theresa Order, the Grand Cross of the Order of Leopold with War Decoration, the Military Merit Cross First Class with War Decoration, the German Iron Cross of 1914, First and Second Class, the Marianer Cross of the Teutonic Order, and the Star of the Decoration for Services to the Red Cross with war decoration.

 Civilian honors include an honorary PhD from an Innsbruck University in philosophy, the naming of a "Dankl" street in Innsbruck and honorary membership in the German Student Corps Danubia Graz.